 Please make sure you are familiar with the Plan and, during an emergency, follow the appropriate steps for your energy emergency response role.
 Other information will be provided on this website as soon as it is available, in accordance with the Plan.

 Any questions regarding what role you may have (if any) during an energy emergency should be directed to your immediate supervisor.

 During the early stages of an energy emergency, the primary role of state government is fact finding, monitoring, and exchanging information, rather than direct intervention in industry efforts to restore services and satisfy customer requirements.
 The California Energy Commission (Energy Commission) serves as a central source of credible and timely information relative to statewide energy emergency impacts.

-The Plan is intended to lessen the potential adverse impacts of an energy emergency by providing the Governor, Legislature, and policy makers, including those at the California Emergency Management Agency (CalEMA), with accurate and timely information for decision making.
+The Plan is intended to lessen the potential adverse impacts of an energy emergency by providing the Governor, Legislature, and policy makers, including those at the California Governor's Office of Emergency Services (CalOES), with accurate and timely information for decision making.

 As described in Chapter 2, if the energy emergency continues or worsens, the Energy Commission may intensify its monitoring and public information activities as well as implement a variety of mitigation programs including fuels set-aside and demand reduction (conservation) measures.

 California Energy Commission